Generalized Species Sampling Priors with Latent Beta reinforcements: A Beta-GOS hierarchical model

-i.e. is a sample from a random distribution characterized by the predictive rule \eqref{betagos1}, for some $W_i \sim Beta(\alpha_i, \beta_i)$, $i=1, \ldots, m$.
-As noted in section \ref{sec:gos-prior}, any Beta-GOS defines a CID sequence.
+i.e. is a sample from a random distribution characterized by the predictive rule \eqref{betagos1}, for some $W_i \sim \Be(\alpha_i, \beta_i)$, $i=1, \ldots, m$.
+As noted in Section \ref{sec:gos-prior}, any Beta-GOS defines a CID sequence.
 In particular, marginally $\mu_i \sim G_0$, $i=1, \ldots, m$.
 Therefore, $G_0$ can be regarded as a centering distribution, as in DP mixture models: $G_0$ can represent a vague parametric prior assumption on the distribution of the parameters of interest.
-We conclude this section by noting that the sequence $Y_1, Y_2, \ldots$, defined through \eqref{hiermodel1} and \eqref{hiermodel2}, with joint density
+The hierarchical model may be extended by putting hyper-priors on the remaining parameters of the model, including the parameters of the Beta-GOS $(\bm{\alpha}_m, \bm{\beta}_m, G_0)$, although here we focus on the characterization of the behavior of the Beta-GOS for fixed choices of the Beta parameters.